Royals vs. Rays Player Props Betting Odds

 Arozarena Stats

-- Randy Arozarena has nine doubles, a triple, 14 home runs, 42 walks and 50 RBI (75 total hits).
-He's also swiped nine bases.
+- Randy Arozarena has 78 hits with nine doubles, a triple, 14 home runs and 42 walks.
+He has driven in 53 runs with nine stolen bases.

 Arozarena Recent Games